Biswadeepgiri/Yelpcamp/Readme.md

 I have used MongoDB to store all  the information and to access them.

+I have used HTML,CSS and Javascript to implement the frontend of the application.

+ I have used Express JS and Node JS to implement the backend of the application.

 To start the app type "npm start" in the terminal